 The United States has no comprehensive federal legislation, preferring innovation over regulation, however there are several states, such as New York and California, that have introduced their own laws.

-The White House has released a twenty-eight page white paper outlining their three priorities: accelerating AI innovation, building American AI infrastructure and leading in international AI diplomacy and security.
+In 2025 the White House released a twenty-eight page white paper outlining their three priorities: accelerating AI innovation, building American AI infrastructure and leading in international AI diplomacy and security.

 They encourage the private sector to self regulate and have proposed witholding funding from states whose regulations are deemed “burdensome”.